IgorSilvestre/br-lib/README.md

 yarn
 ```

 ** If you want to use any function just import it to your project.
-I dont make any default imports so you'll need to import it as the same name:
+There are no default imports so you'll need to import it as the same name:**

+Se você quiser usar alguma função, basta importá-la para o seu projeto.
+Eu não faço importações padrão, então você precisará importá-la com o mesmo nome
 ```javascript
 import { function } from 'br-lib'
 ```